Editing Tips: Punctuation in AP Style

 AP style – as set out in The Associated Press Stylebook – provides advice on many elements of writing, including punctuation.
 But what do you need to know about punctuation in AP style to work as a freelance proofreader?
 In this post, we set out a few of the basics.

-In most respects, AP style uses periods in the conventional fashion.
-However, it does have some stylistic requirements related to abbreviations.
-One is a preference for using full stops between letters in two-word abbreviations:
+In most respects, AP style uses periods (or full stops) in the conventional fashion.
+However, it does have some stylistic requirements related to periods with abbreviations.
+One is a preference for using full stops between letters in two-letter abbreviations:

 The U.S. has hardened its stance towards U.N. policy.